 What if your insurance plan won’t cover your treatments?

-Getting a cancer diagnosis is tough.
-Finding out your insurance company won’t cover your treatments can be devastating.
+If you get a cancer diagnosis, medical bills can be overwhelming.
+Finding out your insurance company won’t cover your treatments can make it even worse.

 Depending on your insurance and what doctor, hospital, and/or treatment you choose, you may find that your insurance won’t cover all or some of your treatment, particularly if you plan to use an out of network doctor/specialist.